learn-co-students/ttt-5-move-rb-bootcamp-prep-000/README.md

 Also remember, from the player's point of view, the board contains spaces 1-9.
 An array's indexes start their count at 0.
 You'll have to account for that in your `#move` method.

+Finally, `#move` should return the modified array with the updated index corresponding to the player's token.
+Don't create a new local variable for the board array, modify the one passed in as the argument and return it.

 Once you have the tests passing, move on to part II.

 ### Part II: The CLI